MaxEaton/PythonCompiler/README.md

 ## Architecture

 1. The source code is parsed using a custom grammar implemented with Lark, producing an abstract syntax tree.
 2. The AST is verified to be valid within the implemented subset.
+3. All lambdas and functions are unified into a closure and escaping variables are put on the heap.
-3. Logical operators are desugared into control blocks to support short circuiting and loops are desugared into infinite loops with a conditional break.
+4. Logical operators are desugared into control blocks to support short circuiting and loops are desugared into infinite loops with a conditional break.
-4. Complex statements are flattened into simple statements within the AST.
+5. Complex statements are flattened into simple statements within the AST.
-5. The flattened AST is converted into Python code for intermediate validation.
+6. The flattened AST is converted into Python code for intermediate validation.
-6. The AST is converted into an IR that is then subdivided into a control flow graph (CFG).
+7. The AST is converted into an IR that is then subdivided into a control flow graph (CFG).
-7. Overloaded operations are type checked at runtime to determine the appropriate operation to perform.
+8. Overloaded operations are type checked at runtime to determine the appropriate operation to perform.
-8. Liveness analysis is performed and an interference graph is constructed.
+9. Liveness analysis is performed and an interference graph is constructed.
-9. The interference graph is colored using a naive register allocation algorithm, and spill code is inserted as needed.
+10. The interference graph is colored using a naive register allocation algorithm, and spill code is inserted as needed.
-10. The transformed program is converted into x86 assembly using the assigned register locations.
+11. The transformed program is converted into x86 assembly using the assigned register locations.

 ## Examples